toptensoftware/flashy/flashy/README.md

 By default reboot strings are sent at 115200 baud.
 Use the `--user-baud:NNN` option to change this.

-You can combine reboot strings with sending an image to reboot the device, and then send a kernel image:
+You can combine reboot strings with sending an image:

 ```
 flashy /dev/ttyUSB0 reboot myMagicString flash kernel7.hex